 as well as a staff writer, reviewer, and proofreader for more than ten years (it has since ceased publication).
 My professional non-tarot site where I share a small selection of writing and photography is here

-More personally, I spend my free time hiking, playing D&D, listening mostly to prog and metal, running an indie jewelry business, working on photography, doing genealogy, and (as much as I have time for) studying languages.
+More personally, I spend my free time hiking, playing D&D, listening mostly to prog, metal, and opera, running an indie jewelry business, working on photography, doing genealogy, and (as much as I have time for) studying languages.
 I was fortunate to have a rich and interesting spiritual life growing up, and was given quite a bit of freedom in my exploration.
-I'm half Slavic (Polish, Ukrainian, Russian) on my mom's side, but also grew up in a very large Italian American family on my dad's maternal side (the rest is a mix of German, Scottish, English, French...), and with both of these families experienced a very outward expression of Catholicism, and thus, will likely always have some level of affection for the faith.
+I'm half Slavic (Polish, Ukrainian, Russian) on my mom's side, but also grew up in a very large Italian American family on my dad's maternal side (the rest is a mix of German, Scottish, English, French...), and with both of these families experienced a very outward expression of Catholicism, and thus, will likely always have a strong affection for and deep connection to the faith.
 Two women in my life who were of great importance to me had a unique influence on my spiritual growth, very much outside their Catholic religion.
 My mother instilled in me a deep appreciation and respect for other religions and introduced me to a practice of earth-based - or Pagan - spirituality at a very young age.
 She died when I was five, but what she left with me was hugely foundational, and has stayed with me ever since.
 My Italian grandmother shared with me kitchen witchery, Italian folk magic, and divination as I was growing up.
-Significantly, my dad - never much of a church-goer himself - encouraged discussion and discovery, and gave me the choice at age eight, to either continue going to Catechism, or to not.
-I chose not.
+Significantly, my dad - never much of a church-goer himself - encouraged discussion and discovery.
 Before I was given my first tarot deck I had begun practicing Witchcraft and magick.
 Between my local library and my favorite bookstore in New Haven, CT, I had found a good selection of books by Aleister Crowley, Paul Huson, and Gareth Knight, as well as books like Drawing Down the Moon

 by Margot Adler, and The Secret of the Golden Flower